marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 }
 ```

-- Here `process_name_0` is some hypothetical process that can generate two output channels from scratch, and treating everything like functions and variables, we can capture the output of the called `process_name_0` as a variable `p0_results` and feed it directly into `process_name_1`
-  - Though we store the outputs of `process_name_0` in a single variable, it's more of a tuple of two separate channels, so we have to access them individually by index to match the call signature of `process_name_1`
+Here `process_name_0` is some hypothetical process that can generate two output channels from scratch, and treating everything like functions and variables, we can capture the output of the called `process_name_0` as a variable `p0_results` and feed it directly into `process_name_1`.
+Though we store the outputs of `process_name_0` in a single variable, it's more of a tuple of two separate channels, so we have to access them individually by index to match the call signature of `process_name_1`.[^6]

-  - Footnote: Nextflow offers a few different syntax for passing channels between processes.
+[^6]: Nextflow offers a few different syntax for passing channels between processes.
 For example, while here we selected the different channels by index, it's also possible to access them by name with the `emit` keyword.
 Additionally, it's not strictly necessary to assign the outputs to variable since they are also available via the `out` attribute of a process, *e.g.* `process_name_0.out`.
 Finally, Nextflow permits [Unix-style pipes](https://www.nextflow.io/docs/latest/workflow.html#special-operators) to compose processes with single input and output channels.

 ### Defining a process
-- We'll now implement a process and workflow for the first step of our pipeline
-- As in any well-organized script we'll start with a docstring at the top that describes its purpose as well as some constants we'll use throughout, which are conventionally stored as attributes under the `params` object
+We'll now implement a process and workflow for the first step of our pipeline.
+As in any well-organized script we'll start with a docstring at the top that describes its purpose as well as some constants we'll use throughout, which are conventionally stored as attributes under the `params` object.[^7]

-  - Footnote: Any attribute of the `param` object is implicitly a configuration setting, meaning Nextflow can set its value from multiple locations in a [predetermined order](https://www.nextflow.io/docs/latest/config.html)
+[^7]: Any attribute of the `param` object is implicitly a configuration setting, meaning Nextflow can set its value from multiple locations in a [predetermined order](https://www.nextflow.io/docs/latest/config.html).

 ```java
 // Nextflow pipeline for book text analysis